-When relevant information is available, we allow data exploration to be augmented with geospatial visualizations, see Figure 4(g).
+layout algorithm together with patient similarity details is used to compute the 2D embedding of patients.
+In the geospatial visualization, when relevant information is available, we allow data exploration to be augmented with geospatial visualizations, see Figure 4(g).
 For instance, if a patient has his physical location details available for each moment in time (both during and/or prior to his hospital stay), this information will be visualized within this view.
 In addition to visualizing patient geospatial locations, their trajectories can also be displayed to easily identify data trends related to geographic locations.